ABI-Software/ABIBook/PMR/PMR-glossary.rst

       Clone is a Mercurial term that means to make a complete copy of a Mercurial repository.
 This is done in order to have a local copy of a repository to work in.

    Embedded workspace
+   Embedded workspaces
-      A Mercurial concept that allows workspaces to be virtually embedded within other workspaces.
+      A Mercurial concept that allows workspaces to be nested within other workspaces.

    Exposure
    Exposures